ki3ani/ki3ani/README.md

 </h3>

 <h2 align="center">
-I'm a Backend Engineer 💻, Database Designer 💽, and Designer 🎨!
+I'm a Backend Engineer based in Nairobi!
 </h2>

 I love the entire process of developing simple yet accurate and concise solutions to a wide range of problems.